qlever-dev/qlever-docs/docs/update.md

 ## Configuration

-- **Required**: Set an access token.
-It will be required to execute updates.
-    - QLeverfile: Set an access token in the `ACCESS_TOKEN` field in the `[server]` section
-    - CLI: Use `-a`/`--access-token` to set an access token or `-n`/`--no-access-check` to disable it
-- **Optional**: Persist the updates across restarts
-    - QLeverfile: Set `PERSIST_UPDATES` in the `[server]` section
-    - CLI: Use `--persist-updates`

-## Usage
+**Required**: The execution of update operations requires an access token.
+You can set the access token via `ACCESS_TOKEN` in the `[server]` section of the QLeverfile or via the command-line option `--access-token`.
+When the server is started with `--no-access-check`, no access token is required.

+**Optional**: To persist the updates across server restarts, set `PERSIST_UPDATES = true` in the `[server]` section of the QLeverfile or use the command-line option `--persist-updates`.

-### SPARQL 1.1 Update
+## SPARQL 1.1 Update

-#### QLever UI

-1. Insert the access token into the `Access Token` field under the `Backend Information`.
-2. Use the editor to write and execute updates.
-Usage is very similar to queries.
-Syntax highlighting, formatting and basic autocompletion are available.

-#### Manual

-SPARQL Update builds on top of HTTP, so you can use your preferred tool to send Updates.
-If you use an access token, which you should, there are two ways in which it can be provided for updates:

-1. As an HTTP query parameter `?access-token={token}`
-2. As an HTTP header `Authorization: Bearer {token}`

-Here are two examples how an update can be executed using `curl`:
+### Via HTTP

+The access token can be provided either via the query parameter `access-token=...` or via the HTTP header `Authorization: Bearer ...`.
+Here is an example using `curl`:

 === "Access token as query parameter"
     ```bash